“Here is a human being speaking with calm and sanity out of the wilderness. We would do well to hear him.”—The Washington Post Book World

-Readers will find in these essays illuminating discussions on questions such as: Why is agriculture becoming culturally irrelevant, and at what cost?
-What are the forces of social disintegration, and how might they be reversed?
-How might men and women live together in ways that are to the benefit of both?
-And how does the corporate takeover of social institutions and economic practices contribute to the destruction of human and natural environments?
-Whether it be through his staunch support of local economies, his defense of farming communities, or his call for family integrity, Berry emerges as the champion of responsibilities and priorities that serve the health, vitality, and happiness of the whole community of creation.
+Why is agriculture becoming culturally irrelevant, and at what cost?
+What are the forces of social disintegration and how might they be reversed?
+How might men and women live together in ways that benefit both?
+And, how does the corporate takeover of social institutions and economic practices contribute to the destruction of human and natural environments?